udacity/create-your-own-adventure/english/painting/painting.md

 [You start on running and jump into the painting](Another_World/another_world.md)

 There is also a paint-by-numbers picture of a clown, but never mind that.
+You instead focus on a painting of dogs playing poker.